List of Marvel Comics characters: B: Burglar

 The Burglar is a character appearing in American comic books published by Marvel Comics.
-Created by writer Stan Lee and artist Steve Ditko, the character first appeared in Amazing Fantasy #15 (August 1962).
+Created by writer Stan Lee and artist Steve Ditko, he first appeared in Amazing Fantasy #15 (August 1962).
 The character was left unnamed in most of his appearances.
-He is the first criminal faced by Spider-Man.
-The Burglar is the killer of the hero's uncle and surrogate father figure Ben Parker.
+The Burglar is the first criminal faced by Spider-Man and is best known as the killer of the hero's uncle and surrogate father figure, Ben Parker.

 Little of the Burglar's early history is known, but it is mentioned that even in his younger years he was a robber.
-Caught at some point in his life, the Burglar became the cellmate of an elderly gangster named Dutch Mallone.
-The Burglar learned from Dutch, who talked in his sleep, about a large possession of money the aged gangster had hidden in a suburban home, which the Burglar planned and schemed to get (ironically as Peter Parker's Uncle Ben and Aunt May would accidentally discover, the possession had since been devoured by silverfish).
+Caught at some point in his life, he became the cellmate of an elderly gangster named Dutch Mallone.
+The Burglar learned from Dutch, who talked in his sleep, about a large stash of money the aged gangster had hidden in a suburban home, which the Burglar planned to get for himself.

-Wanting to learn the location of the home where Mallone's possession was, the Burglar robs a television station for information.
-Peter Parker, who had become a minor celebrity as Spider-Man, did not bother to stop him despite having the opportunity to do so.
-Learning that the house where Mallone's money had been hidden was the Parker house, the Burglar breaks into it searching for the money, killing Peter's uncle Ben Parker when he surprised the Burglar.
-Fleeing the scene, the Burglar is chased by police to an abandoned warehouse.
-A police officer outside Peter Parker's house told Peter Parker what happened and that his Aunt May is with a neighbor next door.
+Wanting to find the location of Mallone's stash, the Burglar robs a television station for information.
+Peter Parker, who has become a minor celebrity as Spider-Man, does not bother to stop him despite having the opportunity to do so.
+Learning that the house where Mallone's money has been hidden is the Parker residence, the Burglar breaks in to search for the money, killing Peter's uncle Ben Parker when he surprises the Burglar.
+Fleeing the scene, the Burglar is chased by the police to an abandoned warehouse.
+A police officer outside the Parker house tells Peter what happened and that his Aunt May is with a neighbor next door.
 Upon being told where the Burglar is, Spider-Man heads to the abandoned warehouse.
 Wanting to avenge the death of his Uncle Ben, Spider-Man attacks and knocks out the Burglar.
-It is then that Spider-Man realizes that the man is the thief he had encountered earlier at the television station.
-The Burglar was later left to be captured by the authorities by Spider-Man who upon realizing that he could have prevented Ben's death by simple humanitarian behavior in the earlier encounter decided to use his powers more responsibly, never again ignoring a crime if he could help it.
+It is then that Spider-Man realizes the man is the same thief he encountered earlier at the television station.
+The Burglar is ultimately left to be captured by the authorities after Spider-Man realizes he could have prevented Ben's death by simple humanitarian behavior in the earlier encounter, and he decides to begin using his powers responsibly, never again ignoring a crime if he can help it.